ethering/basespace-help/_docs/articles/descriptive/basespace-cli.md

 ---
 layout: article
-title: BaseSpace Hub Command Line Interface
+title: BaseSpace Sequence Hub Command Line Interface
 ---

 ##Overview
-The main mechanism to interact with your BaseSpace Hub data is via the website at [www.basespace.illumina.com](https://basespace.illumina.com).
+The main mechanism to interact with your BaseSpace Sequence Hub data is via the website at [www.basespace.illumina.com](https://basespace.illumina.com).
 However, for some use-cases, it can be useful to work with the same data using the Linux command line interface (CLI).

-With BaseMount, we introduced a way to mount your BaseSpace Hub files and explore them on the command line as if they were a file system.
-Now, we are taking this a step further by introducing a suite of tools, BaseSpace Hub Command Line Interface (BaseSpaceCLI) to both read data from your BaseSpace Hub account and create new data, by uploading samples and launching apps.
-These tools integrate with BaseMount and provide a way to carry out many routine BaseSpace Hub tasks efficiently at the command line.
+With BaseMount, we introduced a way to mount your BaseSpace Sequence Hub files and explore them on the command line as if they were a file system.
+Now, we are taking this a step further by introducing a suite of tools, BaseSpace Sequence Hub Command Line Interface (BaseSpaceCLI) to both read data from your BaseSpace Hub account and create new data, by uploading samples and launching apps.
+These tools integrate with BaseMount and provide a way to carry out many routine BaseSpace Sequence Hub tasks efficiently at the command line.

 ##System Requirements
 Supported Operating Systems: